ThePorgs/Exegol-images/sources/assets/exegol/skel/supported_setups.md

 ### neovim
  To automatically overwriting its neovim configuration to allow all users to use their personal configuration.

- To automatically overwrite the `~/.config/nvim/` configuration, copy your config in `/opt/my-resources/setup/nvim/`
+ - To automatically overwrite the `~/.config/nvim/` configuration, copy your config in `/opt/my-resources/setup/nvim/`
+ - It is possible to install plugins dependencies with the APT customization system (see apt).

 ### tmux